perfectly-balanced/PathBench/README.md

 ```bash
 python3 src/main.py -v
 ```
-Note, the main script can be run from any working directory as PathBench doesn't use relative paths internally.
+Note, the main script can be run from any working directory as PathBench does not use relative paths internally.

 | Key               	| Action                                                            	|
 |-------------------	|-------------------------------------------------------------------	|